API

 Returns:

-Southern latitude, western longitude, northern latitude and eastern longitude
+A tuple containing (southern latitude, western longitude, northern latitude, eastern longitude).

 abstract load(feature_description: dict[str, Any] | None = None) None[source]